gsl12/Tiny-M/usermods/190mm_prusa_mini_mod/README.md

 - Three parts need to be 40mm wider.
 The front nosepiece and the upper and lower Z supports.
 They are in the STLs subdir here
 - Skirts are changed.
 STLs and CAD by @AgentL3r are here

+Note that the nosepiece is modded with proud text, so you can print it text up and do a filament swap for contrasting text.
+The holes in the nosepiece have a membrane for printability that must be drilled out 5mm.

 ![190^3 Z Assembly](https://github.com/gsl12/Tiny-M/blob/master/usermods/190mm_prusa_mini_mod/images/z.png)